 Because of how sects can often change over time, there is no guarantee Simon ben Beothus would have approved of all the doctrines The Talmud winds up attributing to this sect.
-Or what this sect itself believed by a generation later.
+Or what this sect itself believed by a generation or two later.

 The possibility that Simon Beothus might have been the first High Priest of the line of High Priest Jeshua of the books of Ezra and Zechariah since the time of Antiochus Epiphanes.
 Makes me very open to the possibility that he was the same person as the Simeon of Luke 2's account of Jesus presentation in The Temple.
 Many have suggested only a High Priest could have done what he did.
 And because he's called "Just" some have even theorized he's part of the basis for the Talmud's Simon The Just.

 Because Simon Beothus was removed and replaced by a son while still alive.
-He may have been viewed as still a co High Priest for awhile similar to how Ananias was as alluded to in the Gospels.
+He may have been viewed as still a co High Priest for awhile similar to how Ananias was as refereed to in the Gospels.